Emergency Medical Treatment and Active Labor Act: Non-covered medical conditions

-Not all medical conditions qualify for uncompensated mandated services imposed by EMTALA, which is contrary to the misperception that many individuals assume: that if they are ill, they will be treated regardless of their ability to pay.
+Contrary to the common misconception that if a person is ill, they will be treated regardless of their ability to pay, not all medical conditions qualify for uncompensated mandated services required by EMTALA.

 The sole purpose of the EMTALA-mandated MSE is to require emergency departments to make a determination about whether an emergency medical condition does or does not exist, using their normal assessment and diagnostic protocols.
 Because the MSE is a mandated EMTALA service, health insurers are required to cover benefits for their subscribers.
-They are also required to cover EMTALA mandated services necessary to stabilize individuals determined to have an EMC.
+They are also required to cover EMTALA-mandated services necessary to stabilize individuals determined to have an EMC.

 EMTALA intentionally omitted requirements that hospitals provide uncompensated stabilizing treatment for individuals with medical conditions determined not to be EMCs.
 Therefore, such individuals are not eligible for further uncompensated examination and treatment beyond the MSE.

 A significant portion of emergency department visits are considered not to be EMCs as defined by EMTALA.
-The medical profession refers to such cases as "non-emergent".
+The medical profession refers to such cases as "non-emergent."
 Regardless, the term is not recognized by law as a condition defined by the EMTALA statute.
-A term more relevant for compliance with EMTALA is "non-emergency medical condition".
-If the "non-emergent" term is used in the context of EMTALA, it must be defined as a medical condition that fails to pass the criteria for determination of being a true EMC as defined by EMTALA statute.
+A term more relevant for compliance with EMTALA is "non-emergency medical condition."
+If the "non-emergent" term is used in the context of EMTALA, it must be defined as a medical condition that fails to pass the criteria for determination of being a true EMC as defined by the EMTALA statute.

 Admitted patients who experience a medical emergency while at a hospital are normally not covered by EMTALA but are instead protected by varying state laws and quality assurance under the deemed status of the facility.